-- Administer non-prescription medication.
-This applies to any medicine which is 'over the counter' and does not have a prescribed sticker on it.
-This also includes items such as throat sweets which could cause choking. - Administer inhalers without signed consent from parent/carer.
+- Administer non-prescription medication, including throat sweets, which could result in a child choking. - Administer inhalers without signed consent from parent/carer.
 Where possible, children should be taught to self-administer.

 Medication during off-site Activities

 - A named member of staff has responsibility for the management of medication.
 This person must be given all the relevant information in writing by the parents/carers. - Generally, children would not be required to carry their own inhalers, but would refer to the responsible adult if self-administration is required. - For residential visits, parents/carers are asked to give written consent should their child require prescribed medication to be administered.
 Children are expected to self-administer medication such as travel sickness tablets themselves, with written approval and permission of their parent/carer.
 Parents are asked to administer this medication before the outbound journey.
 Any tablets required for the return journey must labelled clearly, with the child's name and be in the original box. - For residential visits, a new botte of Calpol (paracetamol for children) is purchased.
 School ask parents for consent as to whether their child can be administered Calpol, in required/essential situations.
 Staff will not administer this medicine without telephoning the child's parent first to inform them about their child's illness and for second, verbal permission to administer Calpol.
 They will also inform the Headteacher that they would like to administer this medication.